A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

 \textbf{Normalized Rank Percentile Average (NRPA):} NRPA measures how close a predicted ranking of items is to the optimal ranking independently of the context of the problem or ranking criteria.
 The value can range from $0$ to $1$.
 The NRPA is defined as follows: $NRPA=\frac {RPA(s_e)}{RPA(s_o)}$.
 In this equation $s_e$ is the ordered sequence generated by a ranking algorithm $R$ that takes a set of $k$ items, and $s_o$ is the optimal ranking of the items. $RPA$ is defined as:

 where $idx(s,m)$ returns the position of $m$ in sequence $s$.

-\textbf{Average Percentage of Faults Detected (APFD):} APFD measures the weighted average of the faults percentage detected by the execution of test cases in a certain order.
+\textbf{Average Percentage of Faults Detected (APFD):} APFD measures the weighted average of the percentage of the fault detected by the execution of test cases in a certain order.
 It ranges from $0$ to $1$.
 Values close to $1$ imply fast fault detection.
-It is defined as follow:
+It is defined as follows:

 where $m$ is the total number of faults, $t$ is a test case among $s_e$ and $v$ its execution verdict, either 0 or 1.